-⚠ Reserve is closed until further notice due to severe flooding linked to Storm Babet ⚠
+⚠ Reserve is closed until further notice due to on-going severe flooding, re-opening date currently unknown ⚠

 Langford Lowfields is a wonderful example of what happens when we work together to support nature.
 The reserve is a partnership between the RSPB and Tarmac, that showcases wetland habitat creation and provides much-needed habitat for threatened wildlife.